 Given this, if you’re seeking to arrange a funeral, please email us at email@example.com or call us on (02) 9389 3499.

-All in attendance will be required to register their name and contact details via the NSW Health QR code, and may be asked to wear a mask.
+All in attendance will be required to register their name and contact details via the NSW Health QR code, and will be asked to wear a mask.

-In the case of the Walter Carter Funerals gathering space, a limit of 32 mourners will be in place (due to the size of the venue).
+In the case of the Walter Carter Funerals gathering space, a limit of 10 mourners will be in place.
 Hand sanitiser and face masks are available.